Barfi!: India

 Pratim D. Gupta of The Telegraph said, "The brilliance of Barfi! is that it's no story and all storytelling.
 It's about a director at the top of his game orchestrating terrific talent into a bravura crescendo.
-Only someone who has showed death the door can open windows to life like this."
+Only someone who has shown death the door can open windows to life like this."
 Filmfare gave the film 4 out of 5 stars and stated, "Barfi! is that rare film that can make you smile and make you cry in the same scene.
 Its technical brilliance is only outdone by its emotional complexity and depth.
 Pritam's music adds a nice silent-era charm to this already fantastic story, making it an occasion when words simply aren't enough."
 Raja Sen of Rediff.com has given 3.5/5 stars and wrote, "Barfi! is a well-crafted script with an intriguing back-and-forth narrative but it all goes south towards the end."

 Anupama Chopra writing for Hindustan Times gave it 3 out 5 stars and wrote, "[t]his is a film made with love, bolstered by wonderfully etched vignettes, Kapoor and Chopra's stupendous performances and a gorgeous soundtrack by Pritam.
 And yet, for me, Barfi! was a singularly frustrating experience there was so much to like, but the film never became more than the sum of its parts".
 Rajeev Masand of CNN-IBN gave 3 out of 5 stars and said, "Barfi! had the potential to be great cinema, but as it stands it's a respectable film that's still better than a lot else you're likely to see."
 On the contrary, Namrata Joshi of Outlook felt that "The flashback within flashback narrative gets way too clumsy and turgid, the thriller twist absolutely pointless [....] appears much too crafted and self-consciously gorgeous, and feels eminently facile and plastic".